Vast expanses of open range stretch as far as the eye can see, the deer and the antelope really do play in America’s West.

 We had come to Wyoming to see the world’s first National Park.

 Permanently set aside in 1872, Yellowstone was named for the bright colors of the rocks on the walls of The Grand Canyon of the Yellowstone River.

 The river flows north from Yellowstone Lake, cascades down over four hundred feet in two magnificent waterfalls before cutting a spectacular nine hundred foot deep gorge through yellow and orange volcanic rocks on its way to meeting up with The Missouri River.

-Wanting to see the colorful canyon from every angle possible, we traipsed the semi-strenuous hiking trails along the rim and around the Upper Falls.
+Wanting to see the colorful canyon from every angle possible, we gathered our hiking gear and traipsed the semi-strenuous trails along the rim and around the Upper Falls.

 The jaunt took some time, and energy, so we were glad that we carried some snacks and of course a good water bottle with us.